 Host: That's it.

 Chris: That’s all it is.
 That’s it.
 It's not dirt, it's not anything to do with anything else other than oil production.
-And people with smaller pore size tend to have more problems.
+And people with smaller pore sizes tend to have more problems.
 That's genetically in my family, that was part of my issue.
 Steaming is so important but it isn't anything you're doing wrong.
-Now, it can be triggered by too much sugar in the diet and I think it’s moving us into internally now. (laughing) But it can be triggered and they've seen this…There have been so many scientific studies come out even start with the book because I'm doing a new version of that book, adding the new things we found.
+Now, it can be triggered by too much sugar in the diet and I think it’s moving us internally now. (laughing) But it can be triggered and they've seen this…There have been so many scientific studies that come out even start with the book because I'm doing a new version of that book, adding the new things we found.
 But for things like altered dairy or dairy from cows that had a lot of antibiotics…

 Chris: …that has translated or transferred into this food you’re eating…

 Chris: …can cause an imbalance that can trigger acne.

 Chris: Sugar was my big trigger.

 Chris: I’ve learned that by drinking diet, I mean, regular Coca-Cola's and sodas and it would break me out.
 So, your diet does play a role, oftentimes in the triggering mechanism for those in breakouts.